TruedatSG/HF2Client-Sierra-Industries/README.md

 -Key Items (These are mostly made of the modules from Project 1.0, others are visual, some are collectable)
--Calculus (Design features from ANDy that perform and display simple math)
+-Calculus (Design features from ANDy that perform and display simple math) -Xinput

 The code is about 95% complete with some pointers and patches missing, not working, untested.

 Todo

-More quests and key items
+More quests and key items,
-Fix the patches that aren't working
+Fix the patches that aren't working,
 Remove unused features (such as the godmode that may never work in 1.13d)

+Xinput

+It is now possible to play Legacy Diablo II with an Xbox controller, I spent hours testing and improving the controller layout.
+It took about 3 years to accomplish this (testing taking the majority of time spent working on this plugin).